palvarez89/palvarez89.github.io/cv.md

 - Integrated and maintained software in a set of definitions of Linux systems.
   OpenStack, Systemd, linux kernel, graphics stack, etc.
-- Troubleshot integration issues from the application to kernel layer.
+- Troubleshoot integration issues from the application to kernel layer.
 - Explored new applications for Baserock.
 - Maintained core infrastructure, using Ansible and OpenStack.
 - Improved tooling to support atomic system upgrades.